 After your swim go have a goat milk ice cream at the Geitenboerderij!

 The Nieuwe Meer is a big lake next to Amsterdamse Bos.
 There are two official swimming areas where you can enter the water from the shore or if you’re lucky and have a boat you can anchor and swim in the middle of the lake.
 Oeverlanden is on the west side of the lake and has three swimming beaches.
 It is reachable by public transport.
 Noordoever is the other swimming location on the lake, a bit to the north of Oeverlanden.

 There are several spots in and around the IJ where you can take a dip.
 Many head to Stenen Hoofd and jump into the water from the high wall.
 What a thrill!
-Grab a snack at La Tete or bring along a picnic.
+Grab a snack at one of the nearby cafes or better yet bring a picnic.

 De Sloterplas is located in Nieuw West and is a large park surrounding a lake with a separated area used as a swimming pond.
 Bicycle or jog around the lake circuit and then take a refreshing dip.

 Take your boat or bike up the Amstel for a quiet escape from Amsterdam’s busy canals.
 Just after passing the A10 ring you will reach the quiet part of the river where lots of people swim from their boats.
 Access from the shore is not as easy here but there are a few spots to swim if you can arrange to jump off one of the private boat docks.
 On a sunny day you will see many people relaxing on blankets by the river, soaking up the rays.
 A dip in the river is a good break on a cycle ride to Ouderkerk aan de Amstel too.